Configuring Actions Manual Inputs

 Input object schema

-Inputs support the following properties:
+All inputs require the following properties:

 identifiertrueDefine how to reference the input’s value from the action’s context.